varung18/Wallpapers/README.md

 - Primarily **Pixel-style stock wallpapers**
 - Minimal, clean, and aesthetic designs
 - Optimized for modern smartphone resolutions
+- Some Wallpapers are based on Android beta Releases

 📂 Directory:
 `/Mobile/`